 Rigorous monitoring provides high-quality information about our academies, which supports effective decision-making at all levels of governance.

-The District model
+The Regional model

 Our governance structures

-Board of Trustees: Comprised of volunteer professionals chosen for their extensive experience in the education, charity and private sectors, the Board of Trustees is ultimately accountable for the performance of the Trust.
+Board of Trustees: Comprised of volunteers chosen for their extensive experience in the education, charity and private sectors, the Board of Trustees is ultimately accountable for the performance of the Trust.
 Trustees agree the strategy for the Trust and monitor its implementation.
 The Board also approves policies, budgets and future plans.

 Audit & Risk Committee; Finance Committee; Remuneration Committee; and Aspirations Learning Institute Committee: These are committees of the Board.
 They undertake functions delegated to them by the Board of Trustees.